AMASP-workbench/display_section/README.md

 ### similar to "sectionPicker"
 but
 - handles also header.inc and footer.inc.php of the specific module.
-- handles also specific css and js files of the module.
+- handles also the .css and .js files of the module.

 ### Use as droplet
 ```php